gsd26/lab6SOCFPGADesign/README.md

 The base distributed project for the radio peripheral laboratory
 ## Register Description
-### Register 0 (BASE+0x00):
+### Register 0 (BASE+0x00): Timer Register
-Timer Register: Free-Running 32 Bit Counter.
+Free-Running 32 Bit Counter.
 Writing to this register resets the counter back to 0.
 Reading from this register gives you the current free running counter
-### Register 1 (BASE+0x04):
+### Register 1 (BASE+0x04): ADC Phase Increment Register
-ADC Phase Increment.
  Writing to this sets the ADC Phase Increment.
 Reading from this returns the ADC Phase Increment.
-### Register 2 (BASE+0x08):
+### Register 2 (BASE+0x08): Tuner Phase Increment Register
-Tuner Phase Increment.
 Writing to this sets the Tuner Phase Increment.
 Reading from this returns the Tuner Phase Increment.
-### Register 3 (BASE+0x12):
+### Register 3 (BASE+0x12): Sync Reset Register
-Sync Reset: Writing a 0 lets the module out of reset.
+Writing a 0 lets the module out of reset.
 Writing a 1(or higher) puts it in reset.

 ## Serial Port Description
 115200 Baud Rate, No Parity, Use External PMOD